ApiniLabs/PAC-Attributes/README.md

 ## In a Nutshell

-PAC-ID Attributes standardizes a generic, vendor-neutral interface for retrieving metadata about an item identified with a PAC-ID.
+`PAC-ID Attributes` standardizes a generic, vendor-neutral web service interface for retrieving metadata about an item identified with a PAC-ID.
 With this mechanism, software-systems dealing with `PAC-ID`s can show metadata (e.g. boiling point of a substance) to the user, without implementing vendor specific protocols.
 Attributes might also be used programmatically (e.g. loading an instrument method based on a boiling point)

 ## Introduction

 `PAC-ID`s expose only minimal human-readable information (issuer, category, item ID).
 However, user-facing applications require additional metadata—such as a display name or physical properties.
 Embedding such data in the `PAC-ID` is undesirable due to size, internationalization complexity and mutability issues.

-While issuers may offer proprietary APIs to fetch this data, these are not usable generically.
-PAC-ID Attributes defines a neutral, standardized interface for retrieving item metadata, decoupling data consumers from provider-specific implementations.
+To address this, `PAC-ID Attributes` defines a neutral, standardized web service interface for retrieving item metadata.
+This approach decouples data consumers from provider-specific implementations, enabling consistent, interoperable access regardless of the underlying issuer.
+While issuers may still offer proprietary APIs, the standardized web service provides a common, vendor-neutral mechanism usable across systems.

 ## Terminology